whaleclub/api/source/includes/_overview.md

 `Partner-ID: YOUR_PARTNER_ID`

-You can get your Partner ID from your [API Settings](https://trade.whaleclub.co/settings/api) page, too.
+You can get your Partner ID from your API Settings panel which is available from the top right menu in your [trading dashboard](https://trade.whaleclub.co/trade).
 Only trades with real funds will result in referral commissions.

 <aside class="warning">
 Self-referring and using multiple trading accounts will result in account closure without notice.